neumino/neumino.github.io/movies.md

-### The Current War
+### The Beyond
-*Released on 2018-01-05, vote average 3.6*
+*Released on 2018-01-09, vote average 5.2*

-Electricity titans Thomas Edison and George Westinghouse compete to create a sustainable system and market it to the American people.
+Set in 2019, The Beyond chronicles the groundbreaking mission which sent astronauts - modified with advanced robotics, through a newly discovered wormhole known as the Void.
+When the mission returns unexpectedly, the space agency races to discover what the astronauts encountered on their first of its kind interstellar space journey.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/wMECv6yLOFM?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/x2cuW62yGr0?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>